 This wasn’t a dish you’d have seen at the first Thanksgiving (check out true traditional Thanksgiving fair from 1621!), but it sure does grace the Thanksgiving table of many homes today.

-Round out your Thanksgiving dinner with any of my pie recipes (apple pie, old-fashioned vinegar pie, mini cherry pies, or even these fun homemade hand pies), or go less traditional, but perhaps even more delicious (?) with my great-grandma's pumpkin roll recipe.
+Round out your Thanksgiving dinner with any of my pie recipes (apple pie, old-fashioned vinegar pie, mini cherry pies, or even these fun homemade hand pies), or go less traditional, but perhaps even more delicious (?) with fermented cranberry sauce and my great-grandma’s pumpkin roll recipe.

 What Makes This Recipe the Best?